aoliv727/CPSC525Security/bin/README.txt

   -> 4x4 password space is hardcoded even though images can be split into more chunks
-  -> Optimal image size is 784x415 pixels
+  -> Optimal image size is 1365x645 pixels
-  		--> Can do smaller images but larger images will not be displayed properly
+  		--> Program auto scales larger images for optimal viewing --> Smaller images remain the same (unstretched for optimal viewing)